mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 And right after looked again at the pdfs recently visited and also other documents regarding snowy owls' care like a xls file named **"Bibliography - Snowy Owl 14 April 2014- GLOW posting.xls"**.

-Then, after accessing a file nemed **"Next Pet"** located in the Desktop,  the target continued surfing the web especially watching videos in youtube until **20:16** when she moved some file to recycle bin without emptying it and started using the **Skype** application.
+Then, after accessing a file named **"Next Pet"** located in the Desktop,  the target continued surfing the web especially watching videos on youtube until **20:16** when she moved some file to recycle bin without emptying it and started using the **Skype** application.

 During  the usage  she chatted with some friends about topics that didn't involve owls.

 ## User activity [ 2 / 1 / 2017 ]

-There is no relevant activity until **17:59** when the target downloaded, set up and accessed **Pidgin**, which is a multi-platform app for instant messaging, looking also at  the *about* page and the software's manual in the following minutes
+The target's activity starts at **17:59** with the download of  **Pidgin**, which is a multi-platform app for instant messaging.

+She set up and accessed the app  while looking also at  the *about* page and the software's manual in the following minutes

-Looking at the **C:/Users/Sarah\ M/AppData/Roaming/.purple** configuration folder we can say that she tried to register a Gmail and a Facebook account using for both the email address **"mcavoys87@gmail.com"** around **18:00**.
+Looking at the **C:/Users/Sarah\ M/AppData/Roaming/.purple**, which is the folder where pidgin data is stored, we can say that she tried to register a Gmail and a Facebook account using for both the email address **"mcavoys87@gmail.com"** around **18:00**.

 After that at **18:23** she used **Google Hangouts** to chat with someone.